 Pursuant to the Medicaid subcapitation funding as reimbursement from the Payor under this Agreement, the Provider, shall perform and be responsible for Provider service access assurance, service preauthorizations, services, and utilization management for Medicaid-eligibles in the County of Bay, Arenac within the PIHP Medicaid specialty service area.

-All Medicaid services hereunder must meet the eligibility/medical necessity requirements of and the duty to treat and referral requirements, access standards (MDHHS/PIHP Agreement Attachment P.4.1.1), and treatment deadlines of the Payor pursuant to this Agreement and the MDHHS/PIHP Contract.
+All Medicaid services hereunder must meet the eligibility/medical necessity requirements of and the duty to treat and referral requirements, access standards (MDHHS/PIHP Agreement Attachment P.4.1.1), and treatment deadlines of the Payor pursuant to this Agreement and the MDHHS/PIHP Contract and in compliance with the Mental Health Parity and Addictions Equity Act of 2008, 42 CFR Parts 438, 440, 456, and 457.
 Out of State placements require written MDHHS and Payor approval prior to placement.

 Pursuant to the Medicaid subcapitation funding from the Payor, all Medicaid services required of the Provider under this Agreement must be authorized by its Chief Executive Officer (hereinafter referred to as the Provider’s CEO) or designated representative.